Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Background and related work

 Our results are related to the study of the rates of convergence in the multivariate central limit theorem (CLT), with the key difference that we relax our notion of gaussianity, which allows us to use a stronger notion of distance (i.e., the total variation distance, together with the Hanson-Wright constant).
-Nevertheless, it is helpful to compare our approach with the convergence rates for the multivariate CLT in terms of the Wasserstein distance \cite{chen2005stein,bonis2020stein}.
-Using the setup from Theorem \ref{t:main}, under the assumption that $\|\Sigmab^{-1/2}\x\|\leq M$ almost surely, the currently best known Wasserstein CLT of order 2 yields $W_2(\xbt,\Nc(\zero,\Sigmab)) = O(M\sqrt{d\log(k)/k})$ \cite{eldan2020clt}, whereas our bound on the Hanson-Wright constant is $O(1+M\sqrt{\log(M)/k})$.
-The guarantees are not directly comparable, but one could argue that both bounds are useful primarily when $k$ is large enough to absorb the dependence on $M$ and $d$, i.e., $k=O(M^2d\log(M))$ for the Wasserstein bound and $k=O(M^2\log(M))$ for Theorem \ref{t:main}.
-While the Wasserstein distance can be used to bound the difference between expectations of Lipschitz functions, it is non-trivial to effectively bound the Lipschitz constant for most of the quantities considered in this work, such as the least squares approximation error, and using this approach would require a more complex case-by-case analysis.
+Nevertheless, it is helpful to compare our approach with the convergence rates for the multivariate CLT in terms of the Wasserstein distance \citep{chen2005stein,bonis2020stein,fang2022p}.
+Using the setup from our key technical result, Theorem \ref{t:main}, for a random vector $\x$ with covariance matrix $\Sigmab=\E[\x\x^\top]$ that satisfies $\|\Sigmab^{-1/2}\x\|\leq M$ almost surely, the currently best known Wasserstein CLT of order 2 yields $W_2(\xbt,\Nc(\zero,\Sigmab)) = O(M\sqrt{d\log(k)/k})$ \citep{eldan2020clt}, whereas our bound on the Hanson-Wright constant is $O(1+M\sqrt{\log(M)/k})$.
+The guarantees are not directly comparable, but one could argue that both bounds are useful primarily when $k$ is large enough to absorb the dependence on $M$ and $d$, i.e., $k=O(M^2d\log(M))$ for the Wasserstein bound and $k=O(M^2\log(M))$ for our result.
+Also, while the Wasserstein distance can be used to bound the difference between expectations of Lipschitz functions, it is non-trivial to effectively bound the Lipschitz constant for most of the quantities considered in this work, such as the least squares approximation error, and using this approach would require a more complex case-by-case analysis.